tonylindeberg/pyscsp/README.md

 directional derivatives of affine Gaussian kernels and for computing the effect of convolving images with such kernels.

-The paper (Lindeberg 2015) gives a more modern treatment of some of the concepts described in (Lindeberg 1998a), regarding the use of spatial extrema of the Laplacian operator (N-jet function 'Laplace'), the determinant of the Hessian operator (N-jet function 'detHessian')
+The papers (Lindeberg 2013b, Lindeberg 2015) give a more modern treatment of some of the concepts described in (Lindeberg 1998a), regarding the use of spatial extrema of the Laplacian operator (N-jet function 'Laplace'), the determinant of the Hessian operator (N-jet function 'detHessian')